centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/dsm.md

 ### Configure Traps links

-One thing is different compared to Centreon Trap system is that you cannot link directly the service template of the slot to the trap in order to not received x time the trap (x represent here the number of slots).
+One thing that is different compared to the Centreon Trap system is that you cannot directly link the service template of the slot to the trap in order to not receive the trap x times (here, x represents the number of slots).

-You have to link traps to an active service of the resource, for example the **Ping** service.
+You must link traps to an active service of the resource, for example the **Ping** service.

 ## Administration

 ### Advanced configuration

-It is possible to overwrite default configuration of the module by creating/editing the **/etc/centreon/centreon_dsmd.pm** file:
+It is possible to overwrite the default configuration of the module by creating/editing the **/etc/centreon/centreon_dsmd.pm** file:

 ```shell